Boat Tours and Other Activities in Calanques National Park

 For a Mediterranean cruise, it's best to check the weather forecast to make sure it will be sunny on the date you want to book your place.

-Marseille has a pleasant, mild climate most of the year, and as the summer is dry and hot, everything is much more enjoyable under the Provençal sun!
+Marseille has a pleasant, temperate climate most of the year, and as the summer is dry and hot, everything is much more enjoyable under the Provençal sun!

 Protect yourself from the sun during the cruise